Better Late Than Never? Big Companies Scramble To Make Lofty Climate Promises

 Governors And Mayors Pledge More Emissions Cuts To Fight Climate Change

-There might be some more surprising sources of pressure, too – like children.
+There might be some more surprising sources of pressure, too.
+Children.

 "I hear from business leaders all the time today that, you know, their kids come home and say, 'What are you doing, Dad?' " says Elizabeth Sturcken, a managing director at the Environmental Defense Fund who works with businesses on sustainability goals.
 "This makes a difference."

 Employees, too, are increasingly influential.
-Workers at companies like Amazon are pushing their bosses to change, and some other companies see this as a way to attract and retain talent.
+Workers at companies such as Amazon are pushing their bosses to change, and some other companies see this as a way to attract and retain talent.

 Kyum Kim is the co-founder of the app Blind, where tech workers discuss their workplaces, and he says those workers are increasingly discussing issues like climate change.
-In a survey, half his users said a company's climate policy affects whether or not they want to work there.
+In a survey, half his users said a company's climate policy affects whether they want to work there.

 "People talk a lot about compensation, of course, and the work culture," he says, "but I think this is a whole new segment."